DragonSenses/complete-ecommerce-store/README.md

 **3. Install dependencies**

+Install dependencies for each project.
+First change directory to the project and then run the command: npm run install-dependencies

     In the terminal:

     ```powershell
+    cd /ecommerce-admin
     npm run install-dependencies

+    cd /ecommerce-store
+    npm run install-dependencies
     ```

 **4. Create an `.env` file**

+You want to create a local file to hold your sensitive information.

-At the root of the project, create a file named `.env` that contains the following template:
+At the root of the project, create your environment variables in a file named `.env` that contains the following template:

 ```.env
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=